detectshadows/firmware/README.md

 -------

-v91 - NBNS scan - queries and collects the NetBios machine names from the network; MDNS PTR and TXT scan - extracts info from mDNS responses on network v90 - dont downlaod the location file form ssdp services multiple times v89 - changing format of portscan data array[port => state] and "ssdp/mdns broadcast/ssdp broadcast" ip, mac + location from an array in an array to key=>value json objects
+v92 - Bonjour Services Scan rewrite - queries and collects the bnojour / mDNS machine names from the network; MDNS PTR and TXT scan - extracts info from mDNS responses on network via library v91 - NBNS scan - queries and collects the NetBios machine names from the network; MDNS PTR and TXT scan - extracts info from mDNS responses on network v90 - dont downlaod the location file form ssdp services multiple times v89 - changing format of portscan data array[port => state] and "ssdp/mdns broadcast/ssdp broadcast" ip, mac + location from an array in an array to key=>value json objects